usmanmusa1920/flask-unity/README.md

 For development server, you can give a debug value to True by specifying `-d` flag or `--debug` e.g

 `python thunder.py boot -p 7000 -d True` or `python thunder.py boot -p 7000 --debug True`

+# Register model to admin page
+To register your model in the admin page, open your sub project folder and open the `config.py` file you see there.
+Down below the file you will see a list called `reg_models = []`, above it import your app model that you want to register, then it append it in the `reg_models = []` list.
+That will register your model in the admin page and you will see it if you vist the admin page

 # Recommendation
 This software will not be compatible with `windows operating system` use other `OS` such as `linux` or `macOS`